 New York City is one of the most multi-cultural cities in the world.
-In your TESOL course you may teach students from Korea, Russia, Mexico, Burkina Faso, Italy, China, all in the same class.
-Studying TESOL here is an exciting opportunity to travel the worlds in one city.
+In your TESOL course you may teach students from Korea, Russia, Mexico, Burkina Faso, Italy and China, all in the same class.
+Studying TESOL here is an exciting opportunity to travel around the world in one city.
 If you choose to stay and teach in New York City, there are 2 large student populations: international students who are drawn to the excitement and international flavor of NYC, and the large immigrant population.

 New York City was the birthplace of the Harlem Renaissance in the 30s, the center of the jazz movement in the 40s, and the birthplace of hip hop in the 70s.
 It is the City That Never Sleeps.
 Whatever your interest, New York has it all.